emmt/YOIFITS/README.md

 ````
 where `DBTYPE` is the datablock type (`target`, `array`, `wavelength`,
 `spectrum`, `vis`, `vis2` or `t3`) and all fields of the datablock are passed
 by keyword.
-Beware that all fileds must be specified.
+Note that all fields must be specified.
 See the individual
 documentation of the datablock constructors to figure out which fields are
 required.
 For instance:
 ````